UK Micromouse Line Follower Rules April 2019

 - A corner marker shall be affixed on the left side of the track in the direction of the race at each point where the curvature of the track changes (beginning and end of the arc).
 Either the leading or trailing edge of the marker may be used to indicate the change in curvature.
 The choice of edge shall be consistent throughout the course.

 - Turn and start markers shall be the same width as the line and placed 40mm from the edge of the line.
-The markers will be at least 40mm long and no longer than 80mm.
+The markers will be 40mm long.
 See Fig. 4 and Fig. 5.

 - A track may have arcs with different curvatures linked continuously.